c-nets/syns-colorado.github.io/index.md

 # Upcoming Events

-- 2020/02/12 - the second meetup of the SYNS-Colorado Chapter will be at [the Rayback Collective](https://therayback.com/) from 4:30PM to 6PM.
-RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSeIG45K_mFJ5agmJDqxD4oIKTMt-5e9W7YShHaBjIKxTuhHKQ/viewform)!
+- Stay tuned!

 # Past Events

+- 2020/02/12 - the second meetup of the SYNS-Colorado Chapter
 - 2019/10/17 - the first meetup of the SYNS-Colorado Chapter

 # Organizers